13.8 — Struct aggregate initialization

 1 2 3

-Note that this uses the standard forms of initialization that we’re familiar with (copy, direct, or list initialization) rather than aggregate initialization.
+Note that this uses the standard forms of initialization that we’re familiar with (copy, direct, or direct-list-initialization) rather than aggregate initialization.

 This is most commonly seen when initializing a struct with the return value of a function that returns a struct of the same type.
 We cover this in more detail in lesson 13.10 -- Passing and returning structs.